KaminariOS/LoRe/lore.md

     - No third-party frontend compiler
     - Currently most Rust program verifier drives Rustc.
 Verus, especially, also relies of the correctness of the borrow checker of Rustc,
     - For the case of kernel extensions, the interface is suitable for formal verification.
 Can we ask extension developers to only write safe Rust and help provide proofs for the postconditions required by the interface?
 Is it possbile to ease extension developer burden by providing them a better Verification Programming Interface(like Vstd in Verus, Vstd provides axioms and external specs to make writing verification easier).
+    - main vs lib.
+In main safe and proof only.
+In lib also unsafe and axioms. .
     - Would it be easier to build a verified Rustc if we only support a limited subset of safe Rust?
 Or a checker for unsoundness.
 LLVM can stay in the TCB but at least we need a more trustworthy Rustc frontend.
 To check list:
-        - Miri
+        - Miri(implements Stacked Borrow, can dynamically detect unsoundness)
         - Ferrocene
-        - RefinedRust
+        - RefinedRust(operates on MIR, verification time long...)
         - MiniRust
-        - Check model checker Kani's approach for verifying Rust code
+        - Check model checker Kani's approach for verifying Rust code(push-button, finite state space exploration, incomplete, not expressive enough to encode higher-order invariants)